 Remarkably easy setup, automatic syncing with your phone's contacts and a feature-rich, ad-free experience all combine to make WhatsApp (Android, iOS) a wildly popular mobile messaging app.
 Users can send text, photos, voice and short video messages to their WhatsApp contacts, and the app has continuously added new features to its toolkit, such as emoji, and fully encrypted messaging between WhatsApp users.
 Recent additions include a group chat feature where only admins can send messages, while WhatsApp is also in beta testing the ability to identify suspicious links.
 While WhatsApp used to have a subscription fee, it's now gone completely free, though this has led to some concerns about privacy and data sharing with third parties.

 Viber (Android, iOS) is easy to set up and still offers a variety of options.
 Viber uses your phone number as your login, and the app syncs with your phone to help you find Viber-using contacts.
 You can use this app to send text, stickers and emoticons, photos, voice and video messages for free to other Viber users.
 The Viber Out feature lets you call non-Viber numbers and landline phones worldwide (for a fee).
 In addition, Viber's also introduced encrypted messaging features to the app, with a color-coded icon indicating chat security and encryption.
 You will need a SIM card and phone functionality to set up Viber.

-Not content to rest on its laurels, Google just released another messaging app that adds AI assistant functions to your everyday chat and SMS app.
-Google Allo (Android, iOS) has your typical mobile messaging features such as chat, photo messaging, stickers, emoji, and a doodle/annotation tool for photos, but the standout addition is its use of Google Assistant, a Siri or Cortana-like in-app assistant that can suggest quick message replies, or find information relevant to your chat conversations, such as nearby restaurants, the weather report, and more.
-Additionally, there's an Incognito chat mode that features end-to-end encryption, private notifications, and self-destructing messages.
+Not content to rest on its laurels, Google has rolled out another messaging app that adds AI assistant functions to your everyday chat and SMS app.
+Google Allo (Android, iOS) has your typical mobile messaging features such as chat, photo messaging, stickers, emoji, and a doodle/annotation tool for photos, but the standout addition is its use of Google Assistant, the AI-powered assistant that can suggest quick message replies or find information relevant to your chat conversations, such as nearby restaurants, the weather report, and more.
+Additionally, there's an Incognito chat mode that features end-to-end encryption, private notifications and self-destructing messages.